 You now know how to make a homemade incubator from scratch!
 Assuming you already have fertilized eggs, you can get started ASAP.

-Building this incubator will give you a reliable space where you can be sure your eggs are safe – and give you a good view of the process!
+Whenever your chickens have eggs, you will have a dedicated space where you can be sure your eggs are safe – and give you a good view of the process!
 For a higher success rate, wait at least 24 hours before putting them in incubators.

 Thanks for stopping by!
 As always, never be afraid to discuss your opinions in the comments and give this article a share if you enjoyed it!